isonium/CloudAtCost-Wallet/README.md

 # CloudAtCost-Wallet
 Python code to export CloudAtCost Wallet Transactions to a .CSV file

 This project allows you to log into your CloadAtCost Wallet and create a .CSV of the transactions.
-Interactive mode where you enter the username, password, and 2FA code (if needed) manuallow works.
+Interactive mode where you enter the username, password, and 2FA code (if needed) manually works.
+Please install modules twill and pyotp first (see reqirements.txt).
 There is also an automated login using a config file.
-The latter is not well documented yet, but an example config file is provided.
+The latter is not documented yet, but an example config file is provided.